-For Breakfast: No-Bake QuinoaCrumble Bars
+No-Bake QuinoaCrumble Bars

 Hero Ingredients: Doctors can’t quite pinpoint what it is in flaxseed that lowers blood pressure, but a study showed that people who consumed flaxseed for a six-month period saw a decrease in blood pressure.
 Quinoa contains potassium, magnesium, and calcium, plus dark chocolate is also beneficial (we’ll touch on that later).

 Get the Dish: This filling breakfast from Half Baked Harvest can also be eaten on-the-go for mornings that don't go quite as planned.

 Hero Ingredients: Pomegranate juice is an all-star when it comes to fighting high blood pressure (a study found that drinking more than a cup of pomegranate juice every day for a month caused a drop in blood pressure).
 Bananas and kale are rich in potassium, magnesium, and calcium.